ykdojo/cc-safe/README.md

 # cc-safe

 Security scanner for Claude Code settings files.
-Scans for dangerous patterns in your approved commands that could compromise your host machine.
+Recursively scans all subdirectories for dangerous patterns in your approved commands that could compromise your host machine.
 You can run it manually or ask Claude Code to run it with `npx cc-safe .`

 ## Motivation